AhmedIbrahimAbdellatif/BallCoaster-GameEngineProject/README.md

 10. Implement a lighting model and support multiple lights of different types.
 11. Use the engine to implement a simple game.

-> *The aim of this project is not to focus on game design or game visuals, the main aim is to absorb the previously mentioned concepts and be able to implement them in code to create a simple game built on a game engine of our implementation*
+> *The aim of this project is not to focus on game design or game visuals, the main aim is to absorb the previously mentioned concepts and be able to create a simple game built on a game engine of our implementation*

 ***